neondatabase/neon/docs/rfcs/020-pageserver-s3-coordination.md

 ```

 At this point it is not possible to restore from index, it contains L2 which
-is no longer available in s3 and doesnt contain L3 added by compaction by the
+is no longer available in s3 and doesn't contain L3 added by compaction by the
 first pageserver.
 So if any of the pageservers restart initial sync will fail
 (or in on-demand world it will fail a bit later during page request from
 missing layer)